 - Having family members develop skills and strategies to help a loved one stay on the path to recovery

-- Having the opportunity to address any other mental health issues within the family system, which can hamper family communication and contribute to relapse
+- Having the opportunity to address any other mental health issues within the family system, can hamper family communication and contribute to relapse

 - Improving family communication skills